Skip to main content

 2. Take in the View at Calton Hill

 Calton Hill is a volcanic hill and UNESCO World Heritage Site showing off incredible views of the city centre and beyond, worthy of being featured in many historical paintings.
-With a stunning combination of natural beauty and city landscapes, this volcanic hill is the perfect spot for a picnic.

 Once you’ve gotten your fill of art from Edinburgh’s free galleries, pop over to Edinburgh Castle for a deeper look into the city’s history.
 This incredible landmark on the Royal Mile near Princes Street Gardens has some fascinating stories lurking in its ancient walls.
 Follow in the footsteps of royalty in the Great Hall, where King James IV once enjoyed many celebrations.